AnnieSneha/CW_ProjectB38_/README.md

 ## Features
 Operations Performed in the Project:

-1.Page Object Model (POM) Implementation
+Page Object Model (POM) Implementation

 Designed and implemented Page Object Model to structure page-specific classes.
 Defined page objects and actions for the 'Apparel and Accessories' module.